FranckPachot/mongo-oltp-scalability-benchmark/README.md

 docker compose up bench

 ```
 It may take several minutes for Oracle to become available.
 Watch out for `ORAMLVERSION null` in the container logs.
+MongoDB and PostgreSQL are fast to start.

 After a while, all connections are available, and the response time is displayed for each: